 The other challenge of traditional chemicals in mosquito and tick control is pest resilience and adaptation.
 Over time, bugs adapt to the chemicals we use on them, making them less and less effective because they develop a resistance.
 Eventually, conventional treatments don’t work as well, but continue to be a threat to us.

 Natural pest control is a better, more effective solution for the environment, the ecosystem, and for endangered pollinators like honey bees.
 These products are also better for the people who live and work around treatment areas.

-It is possible to reduce and eliminate dangerous ticks and mosquitos in your yard and enjoy a beautiful, safe lawn and garden!
+It is possible to reduce and eliminate dangerous ticks and mosquitoes in your yard and enjoy a beautiful, safe lawn and garden!

 Natural mosquito and tick control is both safe and effective.
 If you’re also looking for organic lawn care, visit Clean Air Lawn Care to learn more.

-If you are in the Dothan or Enterprise area and want a safer, natural service to help control ticks and mosquitos in your yard, contact us today for a free quote.
+If you are in the Dothan or Enterprise area and want a safer, natural service to help control ticks and mosquitoes in your yard, contact us today for a free quote.